kalenaluika/Lifebyte/README.md

 Thank You
 ----------

-We really appreciate your interest in out ministry.
+We really appreciate your interest in our ministry.
 We hope we can be a blessing to you.